 Do not ramble – stay focussed and remember that your resume needs to show a progressive arc from start to finish.
 If there are positions that you took on that do not add anything to your story – leave them out.
 It is far better to have a gap that there are many good reasons for, than to put in a job that is totally irrelevant.
 Although, do not make the mistake of negating positions just because they are outside of your current or intended industry.
 Prior work may include work that although not in your industry, contains skills and experiences that are entirely congruent – these should stay!

 You need to weave your personality into the resume.
 This can be tricky for some people to pull off without seeming self-conscious or false-sounding on paper, but it is vital that the recruiter get a sense of you – your passion for your work, your commitment to succeed.
 Use positive adjectives – but sparingly – when describing key achievements and your career outlook.
 These will go a long way in imparting a sense of you as an individual – vital for helping the HR manager make an informed decision.

-At Select Resumes, we can handle all this for you, plus present the work in a clear, easy to read, professional format with an exclusive design template that will get you noticed.
+At Select Resumes, we handle all this for you, plus we present the work in a clear, easy to read, professional format with an exclusive design template that gets you noticed.
 So whether you are just starting out, or are a seasoned worker looking to move up the career ladder, you need to recognise that your resume is an important document that cannot afford to fail you because of simple resume mistakes.